Doxycycline for Chlamydia

 - antacids (indigestion remedies)

-- barbiturates (epilepsy medication or sedative)
+- barbiturates (epilepsy medication or sedatives)

 - warfarin or coumarins (used to prevent blood clots)